slatedb/slatedb/rfcs/0006-transaction.md

 Snapshot and WriteBatch are considered as the prerequisites for the Transaction feature.
 We could implement the Transaction feature upon them, with the following requirements:

 1. Adding a **conflict check before writing a WriteBatch** to guarantee the transaction isolation.
-2. Adding an **iterator over WriteBatch & Snapshot** to make MVCC possible.
+2. Adding an **iterator that merges WriteBatch & Snapshot** to provide a consistent view that includes both uncommitted changes and the underlying snapshot.

 In this section, we'll discuss the requirements for implementing transactions, including the necessary capabilities of Snapshots and WriteBatches, as well as the semantics of different Isolation Levels.